Sampson gets first win as starter as Rangers top Royals 5-1

 UP NEXT

 Royals: RHP Glenn Sparkman (1-1, 4.21) will open a home series against the Boston Red Sox on Tuesday.
-His previous start lasted two batters into the second inning, when he was ejected for hitting the Chicago White Sox’s Tim Anderson.
+His previous start lasted two batters into the second inning, when he was ejected for hitting Tim Anderson for White Sox.

-Rangers: LHP Drew Smyly (1-3, 6.98) will start Tuesday’s series opener at home against the Baltimore Orioles on five days’ rest unless manager Chris Woodard decides to move up LHP Mike Minor (5-4, 2.74).
+Rangers: LHP Drew Smyly (1-3, 6.98) will start Tuesday’s series opener at home against the Baltimore Orioles on five days’ rest unless Woodard decides to move up LHP Mike Minor (5-4, 2.74).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP-Sports